emited/flow/README.md

 ## Results

-**Note**: This implementation currently uses bilinear interpolation for warping.
+**Note**: By defalt, this implementation currently uses bilinear interpolation for warping.
+This scheme works well for modeling purely advective processes.
+For advective and diffusive processes, a gaussian warping scheme can be used (flow/modules/warps/GaussianWarpingScheme).
 The gaussian warping scheme will be integrated shortly into pytorch.
 Take a look at the pull request [here](https://github.com/pytorch/pytorch/pull/5487) for a status update.
+While waiting, it is possible to build pytorch from a forked version available [here](https://github.com/pajotarthur/pytorch).